norcams/docs-enduser/docs/usecase-toturials.rst

       squeue -u ec-[username]
       sstat -j <job-id>

-5. Connect an agent harness to the inference server
+5. Connect an agent framework to the inference server

    First, find the GPU node your job is running on (e.g. ``gpu-17``):